 View, upload, and manage apps

 Note: Full multi-workspace functionality described here is only available with a Trial, Enterprise, or Ultimate license.
 If you install an Express or Pro license, or if you move from a Trial license to an Express or Pro license, you will have limited functionality.
-You will be able to manage the access of users to available devices by creating workspaces, and by moving devices and users to these workspaces, similar to the device group functionality provided in earlier versions of UFT Mobile.
-However, you will only be able to upload apps as shared assets.
+You will be able to manage the access of users to available devices by creating workspaces, and by moving devices and users to these workspaces, However, you will only be able to upload apps as shared assets.

 When you upload an app with Auto packaging enabled, the packaging status is indicated on the app card, and also in the last column of the List view: Packaging…, Packaging complete, or Packaging failed.
-While packaging is in progress, you can hover on the packaging status and click the Refresh icon to see the most up-to-date packaging status.
+While packaging is in progress, hover over the packaging status and click the Refresh icon to see the most up-to-date packaging status.

 Note that if you have not configured iOS packaging and signing services, when you upload an iOS app and the auto-packaging toggle is set to ON, packaging will fail.

-Tip: Use the filter panel to limit what items are displayed, so that you can focus on the information that is important to you.
-You can filter by OS
+Tip: Use the filter panel to limit what items are displayed, to focus on the information that is important to you.
+Filter by OS

 To see app details in the List view, select an app and click More.
 In Card view, the apps are displayed with the following summary details: